bojigu/thoipapy/README.md

 THOIPApy is free software distributed under the MIT License.

 # Citation#
-Currently there in no scientific article associated with this module.
 If you use THOIPApy in your research, please cite as follows:
-"EC50 values were calculated using the open-source THOIPApy module in python (Mark Teese, Technical University of Munich)."
+"Determination and prediction of interface residues from transmembrane helix dimers.
+Yao Xiao?, Bo Zeng?, Dmitrij Frishman, Dieter Langosch, Mark George Teese*
+."